RobsonKing/this-page-has-issues/readme.md

   * #### convert service classes
 - axios? what does this do for me?
 - respect browser dark mode
--
-  * spinner while loading
-- switch to react?
 - graphql-tag for queries
+- apollo
+  - network status
-- appollo
+  - build custom hook
+    - this is where stuff will live to check config etc

 # Getting Started